-- Depreciation Are calculated on a "straight line basis" i.e. the depreciable amount divided by the useful life of the asset. - Asset Additions Any expenditure that increases the value of the asset, are depreciated over the remaining useful life of the asset to which it relates. - Useful Life The useful life of an asset will be reviewed at least at the end of each annual reporting period.
+- Depreciation Are calculated on a "straight line basis" i.e. the depreciable amount divided by the useful life of the asset. - Asset Additions Any expenditure that increases the value of the asset, are depreciated over the remaining useful life of the asset to which it relates. - Useful Life The useful life of an asset will be reviewed as required.
+Including at capitalisation of renewal of an asset where it is reasonable to expect that the renewal will increase the useful life of the asset in the interim period to a periodic revaluation.

-7.4 Revaluations
+7.5 Revaluations